Sikhauli/Merlynn_Coding_Assessment/README.md

 ## Development setup

-First it is necessary to have node installed then axios is for calling API cors is for allowing call to APi dotenv for security express is for a server firebase is for database tailwind is for styling UI and nodemon for server restarting
+First it is necessary to have node installed then axios is for calling API, cors is for allowing call to APi, dotenv for security express is for a server, firebase is for database, tailwind is for styling UI and nodemon for server restarting